 II.
-Results and lessons of past cooperation
+Results and Lessons of Past Cooperation

 - 7. UNDP has maintained an active presence in Turkey for three decades.
-Its partnership with the Government has ranged from broad macroeconomic planning to discrete projects in traditional economic sectors and emerging markets alike, reflecting the concerns and interests of a changing Turkey. - 8.
-The current CCF for the period 1995 to 2000 falls within this policy profile and has focused on four intervention programme areas: (a) implementation of the global agenda for development; (b) urbanization and the United Nations Conference on Human Settlements (Habitat II); (c) social development and the reduction of disparities; and (d) strengthening national capacity to provide technical cooperation support to other countries. - 9.
+Its partnership with the Government has ranged from broad macro-economic planning to discrete projects in traditional economic sectors and emerging markets alike, reflecting the concerns and interests of a changing Turkey. - 8.
+The current CCF for the period 1995 to 2000 falls within this policy profile and has been focused on four intervention programme areas: a) implementation of the global agenda for development; b) urbanization and Habitat II; c) social development and the reduction of the disparities; and d) strengthening national capacity to provide technical cooperation support to other countries. - 9.
 The most effective UNDP efforts are those that directly help to foster change.
-By helping to build bridges between State agencies, non-governmental organizations (NGOs) and civil-society organizations (CSOs), the national policy for gender equality has been firmly developed.
+By helping to build bridges between state agencies, non-governmental organizations (NGOs) and civil-society organizations (CSOs), the national policy for gender equality has been firmly developed.
 UNDP has been instrumental in the design of the gender national plan of action and other legislation in the gender equality field. - 10.
 By supporting networking between the municipal authorities, NGOs and local citizens, the Local Agenda 21 Programme has been instrumental in facilitating mechanisms for the participation of citizens in local and municipal decision-making processes.
 The Programme has been implemented in close to 40 cities.
 On many levels, progress has been remarkable.
-Programme challenges, such as the institutional and legal sustainability of the Local Agenda 21 process and the involvement of the private sector and unorganized segments of society, will inform programme interventions under the new CCF.
+Programme challenges such as the institutional and legal sustainability of the Local Agenda 21 process and the involvement of the private-sector and unorganized segments of society will inform programme interventions under the new CCF.